Zeugma440/atldotnet/README.md

 ## What is the roadmap of ATL.NET ?

-* Support for Broadcast wave metadata : aXML and XMP
+* Support for Broadcast wave metadata : aXML and CART
 * Support for other audio file formats : Speex
 * Connectors to __other library file formats__ (e.g. iTunes)